 FMCSA Regulations: Alcohol & Drug Testing

-The Federal Motor Carrier Safety Administration (FMCSA) is strict on its stance on commercial drivers who operate their vehicles while impaired by drugs or alcohol.
-Any driver who uses a CDL is subjected to regular testing which may include urine or breath tests.
-Commercial drivers are prohibited from driving while drinking, while having a BAC over 0.04 percent, or within four hours of drinking.
+The Federal Motor Carrier Safety Administration (FMCSA) is strict on commercial drivers who operate their vehicles while impaired by drugs or alcohol.
+CDL holders are subjected to regular testing, including urine or breath tests.
+Commercial drivers are prohibited from driving while drinking, while having a BAC over 0.04 percent, or within 4 hours of drinking.

-Tests are required of all drivers at the following times:
+Tests are required of all commercial drivers at the following times:

 - Following an accident where the driver’s behavior was a contributing factor

-- When there is reasonable suspicion by supervisors and company officials for impaired behavior
+- When there is reasonable suspicion by supervisors/company officials of impairment

 - At unannounced times or random intervals